Kushalkush-dev/Weather-Site-tailwind/README.md

-A Realtime Weather data Site
+A Realtime Weather data Site provides all necessary details about the weather.